s/InstagramPrinter/README.md

 InstagramPrinter
 ================

-A Python application that searchs and prints Instagram photos with the given hashtag.
+A Python application that searchs and prints(soon) Instagram photos with the given hashtag.

 Application first connects to Instagram Api and fetchs matched photo datas.<br/>